genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/04_training-content-day4.md

 ### 2. Create a new class for the State Machine

-Add a main folder in the Event Handler module **alpha-eventhandler** and create a State Machine class called `TradeStateMachine` inside **alpha-eventhandler/src/main/kotlin/global/genesis**.
+Add a main folder in the Event Handler module **alpha-eventhandler** and create a state machine class called `TradeStateMachine` inside **alpha-eventhandler/src/main/kotlin/global/genesis**.

-Add a State Machine definition and assign a field in the `onCommit` block:
+Add a state machine definition and assign a field in the `onCommit` block,

 ```kotlin
 package global.genesis